PraSoonGosWami/CovidZones/README.md

 I have used open-source APIs from **covid19India** and **GeoIq** to collect data.
 This web app is meant to be used for personal use to get a quick overview of the district-wise zone and containment zones

+The backend is made with Node.js and Express.js

 Visit the website - https://covidzones.prasoon.me/

 ##### Latest version - 0.2.0